 Reducing Off-Label Use of Antipsychotics in Nursing Homes

-Numerous studies have demonstrated serious health risks associated with off-label use of anti-psychotics in older adults with dementia.
-Learn about our OASIS pilot project to promote non-pharmacological, resident-centered approaches staff can use for residents with dementia related behaviors.
+Numerous studies have demonstrated serious health risks associated with atypical use of antipsychotic medication in older adults with dementia.

 Director of Clinical Quality Laurie Herndon and Dr. Susan Wehry,